High Performance

 Here are some brilliant answers from you that I would love to share:

 A couple of reactions: high performance necessitates an intentionality in my mind.
-If one is in the, “I’m just trying to survive” mindset— maybe the question should be, “should I even play the match?”
+If one is in the, “I’m just trying to survive” mindset— maybe the question should be, “Should I even play the match?”
 Taking a step back, “What is it that I’m trying to accomplish, and is my best outcome to play and lose or to just not play this match and prep instead for another match?”
 Tennis has been on my mind recently given this relevance for such analogies.
 The losses feel very personal because it’s 1 v 1 (assuming singles here).
 Sometimes the losses are good — they reveal weaknesses and opportunities.
-Other times, losses waste energy and make the feeling of winning seem very distant (this latter point was part of the plot of Challengers that really resonated with me.
+Other times, losses waste energy and make the feeling of winning seem very distant (this latter point was part of the plot of Challengers that really resonated with me).
 Why did you lose?
-Because the winning mindset wasn’t there and the choice architecture of “should I event be doing this” wasn’t front of mind.
+Because the winning mindset wasn’t there and the choice architecture of “should I even be doing this” wasn’t front of mind.
 What do others think?

 Caroline Queen, Kearney | US Olympic Team | Duke | Diversify Whitewater